-As women, we tend to be more likely to find ourselves in overwhelm while men are better at taking time for themselves when they begin feeling stressed.
+As a woman, I used to buy into the idea that we tend to be more likely to find ourselves in overwhelm.
+I thought men were better at taking time for themselves when they begin feeling stressed.
+I’m not sure if that’s really true anymore, but it does seem to still be a stereotype.
 The reasons why will be debated, whether it’s the way we were raised or if it’s our society or if you don’t even believe it’s true at all.

-Living an ageless lifestyle after 50 doesn’t have room for overwhelm.
+Creating an ageless life and business doesn’t have room for overwhelm.
 Being ageless is about having a life filled with joy and wonder and curiosity.
 Overwhelm comes from a place of feeling like you always have to do more.
 So the way out in the most simplistic way is to do the opposite, but how do you do that?
 You must quiet your mind to have an ageless mind.

 The fact is overwhelm affects entrepreneurs, people with 9-5 jobs, and people who are retired and have over-committed to making a difference in the world and caring for their family.
 Overwhelm has nothing to do with the type of work you do.
 It’s about how you choose and handle your commitments.
 Use these 5 easy steps to get out of overwhelm.